Meaning of Idiom ‘Clean Up Your (or one’s) Act’

 Origin

-Clean, in this expression, refers figuratively to putting things in proper order and act refers to one’s outward behavior or lifestyle, alluding to the act of a stage performer.
+This idiom has been used since around 1900.
+The word “clean,” in this expression, refers figuratively to putting things in proper order and act refers to one’s outward behavior or lifestyle, alluding to the act of a stage performer.

 More Idioms Starting with C